slugrustle/numerical_routines/number_theory/README.md

 ## lcm

 Returns the least common multiple of the two input integers.
-Throws an std::overflow_error exception instead if the result would overflow the range of the input/output type.
+Throws an std::overflow_error exception instead if the result would overflow the range of the output type.

 ## general